-Currently, black women in the United States are three to four times more likely to die in the perinatal period than white women and, according to the March of Dimes, are 49 percent more likely to give birth prematurely.
+Currently, black women in the United States are more likely to die in the perinatal period than white women and, according to the March of Dimes, are 49 percent more likely to give birth prematurely.

 This disparity may be because providers may underestimate the pain of black patients or dismiss their symptoms.
 Serena Williams is one example.
 She had to demand her doctors check for blood clots after the cesarean delivery of her daughter in 2017.

 Midwifery care could make a difference in birth experiences for black women.
 Yet it can be next to impossible for black women to find midwifery providers who look like them.

 Many of Lawler’s clients aren’t aware of midwifery or home birth options, she says, until they have a bad experience.
 “The catalyst for most black people is ‘I don’t like the way they’re treating me,’ or ‘I feel like I am being harmed in my appointments,’” she says.

 Veronica Gipson, a mother in Los Angeles, chose home birth with Lawler after three birth experiences at hospitals that she felt were disappointing, disrespectful, and racialized.
 Although she came to Lawler with just about a month left in her fourth pregnancy, Lawler worked with her to establish care and a payment plan.

 Gipson says it was more than worth it, although she was at first intimidated by the cost of home birth midwifery: “It’s so helpful to have someone who looks like you and understands you.
 It’s a priceless feeling, a bond and relationship.
 I’m not just room 31 in the hospital — I’m Veronica when I’m with Racha.”
 Gipson has since had Lawler attend the birth of her fifth child.